-These rates are used by the Florida Retirement System and are mandated by the State Statutes to be implemented for funding valuations no later than 2020.
 This assumption is used to measure probabilities of each benefit payment being made after retirement.
-Rates of mortality after retirement are based on tables for healthy annuitants.
+Rates of model after retirement are based on tables for healthy annuitants.
 All deaths before retirement are assumed to be non-service connected.

 The rates of retirement are used to measure the probability of eligible members retiring under normal retirement eligibility during the next year were as follows: